craftzcode/create-craftzcode/README-Next-Drizzle-tRPC-Better-Auth.md

          // export type definition of API
          export type AppRouter = typeof appRouter
          ```
-       - Create `client` folder in `packages/api/src` and create a shared file `packages/api/src/client/query-client.ts` that exports a function that creates a `QueryClient` instance.
+       - Create a `query-client.ts` in `packages/api/src/client` that exports a function that creates a `QueryClient` instance.
          ```ts
          import superjson from 'superjson'